 Areas of Study

-On your journey through UMW’s Anthropology program, you’ll take courses such as Introduction to Cultural and Social Anthropology, Ethnography, Arguments in Anthropology, Anthropology of Art, and Theories of Culture.
+As a student of Anthropology, you will have the opportunity to take courses such as Introduction to Cultural and Social Anthropology, Ethnography, Arguments in Anthropology, Anthropology of Art Practices of Memory, Ethnobotany and Anthropology & Psychology.

 Career Opportunities